The Repeat Offenders: Characterizing and Predicting Extremely Bug-Prone Source Methods: Discussion

 \section{Discussion}

-Due to the importance of method-level bug prediction, significant research has been done in recent years~\cite{mo2022exploratory, giger_method-level_2012,chowdhury_method-level_2024, Shippey, ferenc_automatically_2020, pascarella_performance_2020}.
+Due to the importance of method-level bug prediction, significant research has focused on this topic in recent years~\cite{mo2022exploratory, giger_method-level_2012,chowdhury_method-level_2024, Shippey, ferenc_automatically_2020, pascarella_performance_2020}.
 However, these earlier studies treated all bug-prone methods as the same, regardless of how many times a method was involved in bug fixes.
 In this study, we choose to explore the \emph{ExtremelyBuggy} methods as understanding and capturing these methods would enable more optimized resource allocation.
-We found that \emph{ExtremelyBuggy} methods are very small in numbers but can often account for the majority of bugs in a project (\textbf{RQ1}).
+We found that \emph{ExtremelyBuggy} methods are very small in numbers but can often account for a large number of bugs in a project (\textbf{RQ1}).
 This is encouraging because early optimization of these small numbers of methods can significantly reduce future maintenance burdens.
 Our analysis showed that \emph{ExtremelyBuggy} methods are significantly larger, more complex, and less readable than both \emph{Buggy} and \emph{NotBuggy} methods (\textbf{RQ2}).
-However, \emph{ExtremelyBuggy} methods proved very hard to predict at their inception, as machine learning models showed poor prediction performance (\textbf{RQ3}).
-Upon manual analysis, we found that the \emph{ExtremelyBuggy} methods have common visual characteristics, contextual purposes, and similar fix types (\textbf{RQ4}).
+Despite these differences, \emph{ExtremelyBuggy} methods are very challenging to predict at their inception, as machine learning models showed poor prediction performance (\textbf{RQ3}).
+However, with manual analysis, we found that the \emph{ExtremelyBuggy} methods have common visual characteristics, contextual purposes, and similar root causes of bugs (\textbf{RQ4}).